mirkoklukas/parser-combinator-js/README.md

 ## What is it

 A **(monadic) parser combinator** is a higher-order functions that produces, and serves as building block for a more specific *parser*.
-In our context a **parser** can be understood as a funcion that takes a string, `x` say, and returns a list of tuples `[(a_1, y_1), ...,(a_n, y_n)]`, where the `a_i` are of some previously fixed data type and the `y_i` are strings as well.
+In our context a **parser** can be understood as a funcion that takes a string, `x` say, and returns a list of tuples `[(a_1, y_1), ...,(a_n, y_n)]`, where the `a_i` are of some previously fixed data type `A` and the `y_i` are strings as well.
 The first component of the tupel can be understood as the result of the parser (e.g. another string, a single character, or a abstract synthax tree), whereas the second component is the remaining string (i.e. the part of the string that hasn't yet been "consumend" by the parser).
 The empty list `[]` indicates a failed approach of parsing the given string.
 The term *monadic* refers to the fact that we can endow the the set of parsers with an additional structure -- we'll dive into that later.

 **Examples**.
 Here is a simple parsing function that simply consumes the letter "z":
 ```JavaScript